mmallicoat/marshallmallicoat.com/content/vanitas.rst

 My eye doctor says that, if I keep using computers, my eyes will slowly get worse and worse forever.

-My dentist says that I grind my teeth in my sleep, probly due to my stress.
+My dentist says that I grind my teeth in my sleep, probably due to stress.
 So now I go to sleep in shorts and a mouthguard like a boxer.

 After a weekend in the city, I'll have black snot and my fingers will be